CUPERTINO CHAMBER OF COMMERCE BYLAWS

 Section 4.
 Executive Committee: The Executive Committee shall act on behalf of the Board of Directors when the Board is not in session but shall be accountable to the Board for its actions.
 It shall comprise the President, the Immediate Past President, President-Elect, Vice Presidents, and the Chief Executive Officer.
 The President shall serve as the head of the Executive Committee.
 To the extent permitted by law, it shall be permissible to conduct meetings of the Executive Committee by telephonic means.
 To the extent that the Executive Committee must act on short notice, the Chief Executive Officer, at the request of the President, may poll the Executive Committee to authorize extraordinary actions or respond to issues of paramount concern to the Chamber.
 Any such vote by telephone poll shall require a two-thirds (2/3) vote of the Executive Committee to authorize such action or response.

 Section 5.
 Board or Chamber Staff Complaint: Should a complaint regarding a Director or Staff member be brought to the attention of a Director of the Chamber of Commerce, the following procedure will be followed.

-A three (3) person Investigation Committee will be convened consisting of the Immediate Past President, taking on the role of Investigation Committee Chair, the Current President and President elect.
+A three (3) person Investigation Committee will be convened consisting of the Immediate Past President, taking on the role of Investigation Committee Chair, the Current President, and the President-elect.
 Should the Immediate Past President be unavailable, the current President can and will designate a current Director (the “Designated Director”) in good standing to serve as the Investigation Committee Chair.

 ARTICLE VII: COMMITTEES AND DIVISIONS

-No action or resolution of any kind shall be taken by divisions, bureaus, departments, councils, having bearing upon or expressive of the Chamber, unless approved by the Board of Directors.
+No action or resolution of any kind shall be taken by divisions, bureaus, departments, or councils, having to bear upon or expressive of the Chamber unless approved by the Board of Directors.